 Joe Mullin is responsible for driving technology strategy and data analytics for InSite.
 He has more than 30 years of experience designing and deploying wireless networks, including expertise developing specialized in-building and outdoor coverage solutions for medical, industrial, and entertainment venues throughout the U.S. Previously, Mr. Mullin was Vice President of Engineering for Arch Wireless where he was responsible for nationwide network design, real estate, facility management, and regulatory compliance.
 Mr. Mullin also has developed and marketed wireless network products with Glenayre Electronics and Harris RF Communications.
 He managed construction projects for the U.S. Army Corps of Engineers in the U.S. and Europe.
 Mr. Mullin holds a B.S. in Civil Engineering from Worcester Polytechnic Institute and an MBA from Boston University.
 He is a Registered Professional Engineer in Massachusetts and is a member of the IEEE.

-Kishore Raja serves as vice president, engineering strategic programs at Boingo Wireless, where he is responsible for executing and managing several R&D strategic initiatives including Wi-Fi Hotspot 2.0, small cells, Virtualization and IoT.
+Kishore Raja serves as vice president, engineering strategic programs at Boingo Wireless, where he is responsible for executing and managing several R&D strategic initiatives including Wi-Fi Hotspot 2.0, small cells, Virtualization, and IoT.
 He has more than 18 years of experience in architecting and designing solutions for mobile platforms in the wireless industry.
 Since joining Boingo in 2007 he was one of the initial few in the company responsible for driving Hotspot 2.0 activities.
 Raja actively participates, chairs and contributes to wireless industry standards in several groups at Wireless Broadband Alliance, Wi-Fi Alliance, CBRS and MulteFire.
-Raja holds a Bachelors of Engineering in Computer Science from Bangalore University and a Master’s of Science in Data Communication Networks and Distributed Systems from University of London.
+Raja holds a Bachelors of Engineering in Computer Science from Bangalore University and a Master’s of Science in Data Communication Networks and Distributed Systems from the University of London.
 He has approved patents in the wireless industry, has written and published several white papers and received the 2016 Inventor/Innovator award at Digital Diversity Network.

 John Shubin is a director of business development at ADRF, in charge of driving sales revenue from carrier, enterprise, and third-party operator customers in the west region of the United States.
 He has nearly 20 years of experience on the front lines of the wireless industry.
 Prior to joining ADRF, John was a business development manager at Kastle Systems, a global managed security and access control provider.
 He previously held leadership roles at Notora, PCTEL, and AT&T Mobility.
 John holds a Bachelor’s degree from the University of Phoenix.